ayhamalharbat/starter-hugo-academic/content/authors/admin/_index.md

 ## About Me

-I am a reseacher and lecturer at the SMART Research Group in Saxion University of Applied Sciences, and a PhD candidate at the Robotics and Mechatronics Lab in the University of Twente.
+I am a reseacher and lecturer at the [Smart Mechatronics and Robotics Research Group](https://www.saxion.nl/onderzoek/lectoraten/smart-mechatronics-and-robotics) in [Saxion University of Applied Sciences](https://www.saxion.edu/) with prof. [Abeje Mersha](https://www.saxion.nl/onderzoek/smart-industry/smart-mechatronics-and-robotics/biography-abeje-mersha), and a PhD candidate at the [Robotics and Mechatronics Lab](https://www.ram.eemcs.utwente.nl/) in the [University of Twente](https://www.utwente.nl/en/), with dr. [Chiara Gabellieri](https://people.utwente.nl/c.gabellieri) and prof. [Antonio Franchi](https://people.utwente.nl/a.franchi).
 My research focuses on the modelling and control of Aerial Robots for Physical Interaction tasks.